 ROMI = (Conversion Value – Spend)/Spend * 100

-There are so many facets to managing within a marketing department, and no shortage of strategies to choose and implement.
-Use these tips and techniques to establish a marketing dashboard, and adjust it to best address business goals.
+There are so many facets to managing a marketing department, and no shortage of strategies to choose and implement.
+Use these tips and techniques to inform your program, build strategies, establish a marketing dashboard, and adjust it to best address business goals.
 Simply update referenced data each quarter for quick updates on success.
-Establishing a holistic and insightful marketing dashboard is a crucial step to monitor a return on marketing investment, and keep it positive.
+Establishing a holistic and insightful marketing dashboard is a crucial step to monitor a return on marketing investment – and keep it positive.